- Current Prices:$359,000 to $1,190,000

 This community has numerous amenities available for residents to enjoy.

-The community of Armory Park features a number of attractive home designs and prices.
-Most common in this neighborhood are single-family homes, which usually have monthly homeowner association fees ranging from $57 to $446, and taxes for the year range from as low as $1,098 to as high as $6,933.
+Armory Park offers home designs and prices to match most any requirement on just about any budget.
+Most common in this neighborhood are single-family homes, which usually have monthly homeowner association fees ranging from $57 to $294, and taxes for the year range from as low as $1,304 to as high as $7,528.
 There are also a variety of attached homes.
-Those usually have quarterly homeowner association fees ranging from $57 to $446.
+Those usually have quarterly homeowner association fees ranging from $57 to $294.
 Property taxes for the year range from as low as $925 to as high as $5,061.
 Homes in the community generally have unfinished basements.

 Where to Live